-Discovery is a high performance computing (HPC) resource for the Northeastern University research community.
-The Discovery cluster is located in the Massachusetts Green High Performance Computing Center (https://www.mghpcc. org/) in Holyoke, MA.
-MGHPCC is a 90,000 square foot, 15 megawatt research computing and data center facility that houses computing resources for five institutions: Northeastern, BU, Harvard, MIT, and UMass.
+Discovery is a high-performance computing (HPC) resource for the Northeastern University research community.
+The Discovery cluster is in the Massachusetts Green HPC Center (MGHPC) in Holyoke, MA.
+The MGHPC is a 90,000-square-foot, 15-megawatt research computing, and data center facility that houses computing resources for five institutions: Northeastern, BU, Harvard, MIT, and UMass.